excon/excon/README.md

 Pipelining Requests
 ------------------

 You can make use of HTTP pipelining to improve performance.
-Instead of the normal request/response cyle, pipelining sends a series of requests and then receives a series of responses.
+Instead of the normal request/response cycle, pipelining sends a series of requests and then receives a series of responses.
 You can take advantage of this using the `requests` method, which takes an array of params where each is a hash like request would receive and returns an array of responses.

 ```ruby
 connection = Excon.new('http://geemus.com/')
 connection.requests([{:method => :get}, {:method => :get}])
 ```

+By default, each call to `requests` will use a separate persistent socket connection.
+To make multiple `requests` calls using a single persistent connection, set `:persistent => true` when establishing the connection.

 Streaming Responses
 -------------------